|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 2012 storm season blog kickoff; Friday outbreak forecast

-While the month of March itself is typically just a warm-up period for severe weather events, it's certainly a time to pay closer attention to upcoming patterns and be more prepared to chase.
+While the month of March itself is typically just a warm-up period for severe weather events, it's certainly a time to pay closer attention to upcoming patterns and be more prepared to photograph storms.
 Climatologically speaking, many classic tornado events have occured during March across the Plains and Midwest.
-And indeed, most years I've embarked on at least one or two major expedition days through the course of the month.
+And indeed, most years I've embarked on at least one or two major storm photography days through the course of the month.
 We will almost certainly have several powerful upper level troughs plowing across the nation's midsection in the coming weeks.
-If good moisture can make it northward ahead of those troughs, it'll mean simply, "expedition day".
+If good moisture can make it northward ahead of those troughs, it'll mean simply, "storm photography day".
 March is simply the opening act for when the heart of the season arrives on April 1, with the onset of more consistent deep moisture at the surface available for when the upper troughs swing through.

 Meteorological spring starts with an outbreak

 In dramatic fashion and as if right on cue, meteorological spring 2012 is making itself known by severe weather outbreaks - one yesterday (a day early on February 29) and tomorrow, Friday March 2.
 Friday's event has the potential to be a major outbreak of tornadoes across the lower Midwest and South, including Illinois, Indiana, Arkansas, Missouri, Kentucky, Tennesee and Ohio.
 Let's take a quick look the NAM forecast sounding for noon in St. Louis:

 42-hour NAM sounding in KSTL for noon (18z) Friday